Juan Manuel López (boxer): Featherweight division

 Immediately following this fight, plans to fight Steven Luevano for the WBO featherweight championship were made public.
 An economic agreement was reached in November 2009.
-The event was organized on January, 2010, at Madison Square Garden.
+The event was organized in January 2010, at Madison Square Garden.
 Both boxed around the ring during the first round, with López gaining a slight advantage.
 Luevano used his speed to employ a constant jab during the second round, working on counter-punches, which left him open to a combination to end that stage.
 López began pursuing the offensive during the third round, employing combinations and pursuing Luevano, who attempted to counter.
 This pattern persisted during the following two rounds.
 By the sixth round López's offensive had damaged Luevano's left eye, which began to swell.
 In the seventh round López scored a knockdown following a combination.
 Luevano was able to stand up but was still injured, which prompted the referee to stop the fight by technical knockout.

 López's first featherweight defense took place on July 10, 2010, against the WBO's mandatory challenger, Bernabé Concepción.
 The first round began with both boxers circling around the ring, studying their respective opponent.
 During an exchange Concepción received a left hook that forced him to fall back against the ropes, López then engaged on the offensive, scoring a knockdown.
 This pattern continued, with Concepción staying on the offensive until he was able to counter and score a knockdown.
 López began the second round more aggressive, scoring two consecutive knockdowns, which prompted the referee to stop the fight by technical knockout.